clhendricksbc/eg_hwk/homework.md

 ### Question 1
 Have you ever used Git before?

-> your answer goes here
+> No

 ### Question 2
 Have you ever used Github before?

-> your answer goes here
+> Yes, but only minimally--submitting issues, e.g.

 ### Question 3
 If you teach, what platform do you use to deliver your courses?

-> your answer goes here
+> WordPress, through UBC Blogs